nicolargo/glances/README.rst

 - *alpine-latest* for a basic Alpine Glances (latest release) version with minimal dependencies
 - *latest* for a basic Debian Glances image (latest release) with minimal dependencies
 - *alpine-dev* for a basic Alpine Glances image (development branch) with all dependencies
-- *latest* for a basic Debian Glances image (development branch) with all dependencies
+- *dev* for a basic Debian Glances image (development branch) with all dependencies

 You can also specify a version (example: *alpine-3.2.7-full*).